johnmdrake1/proj10-Final/README.md

 that starts and ends at the specified time range. freetimes(freeblock, busytimes) then takes one of these blocks, and a list of busy times, and uses an algorithm to compute free times based on inputs.

+For the final version of the MeetMe project, much has changed.
+The previous two versions simply displayed the busy and free times and added no additional functionality once this task had completed.
+Now, free times may be chosen once they are displayed and a meeting created.
+Two urls can be accessed from this point on, and each has its own route of html files.
+These redirects are handled in flask_main, and several new html files are referenced here.

 index.html is the other primary file, and contains the webpage where inputs and outputs are passed to and from flask_main.py.
 Date, time, and a choose button are displayed at first for inputs.
 Then, available calendars are displayed on the page with checkboxes next to each, along with a submit button.
 When the calendars are chosen and submitted,